UK economy crumbles under coronavirus strain; questions mount over lockdown exit

 “The economy’s potential is severely disrupted at the moment but, once the pandemic is over, and other things equal, in principle it should return approximately to the pre-virus trajectory,” he said.

-Additional reporting by Alistair Smout, William Schomberg, Paul Sandle, Costas Pitas and Kylie MacLellan; Editing by Michael Holden and Frances Kerry
+Additional reporting by Alistair Smout, William Schomberg, Paul Sandle, Costas Pitas and Kylie MacLellan; Editing by Michael Holden, Frances Kerry and Emelia Sithole-Matarise